Spiritual, Moral, Social and Cultural Education

 At Salisbury Road, we believe that the Spiritual, Moral, Social and Cultural development of our pupils is of the highest importance.
-Through the development of our curriculum drivers - Emotional Awareness, Knowledge of the World, Enquiry and Possibilities and our PSHE scheme of work - Jigsaw - we endeavour to fully develop the whole child; thus ensuring that they are able to reach their full potential, enabling them to become well rounded citizens who are fully prepared for life in Modern Britain.
+Through the development of our curriculum, our PSHE scheme of work - Jigsaw and our school values - we endeavour to fully develop the whole child; thus ensuring that they are able to reach their full potential, enabling them to become well rounded citizens who are fully prepared for life in Modern Britain.

 Please follow the links below to find out more about Jigsaw.

 We believe that Spiritual development is a continuous process with assemblies and our ‘New Curriculum’ helping pupils to reflect on their own and others’ beliefs on a regular basis.